austinsonger/Incident-Playbook/Incident-Response-Playbooks/T1486-Ransomware.md

 ### Resources

 #### Reference: User Actions for Suspected Ransomware

-`TODO: Customize steps for users dealing with suspected ransomware`

 1. Stay calm, take a deep breath.
 1. Disconnect your system from the network `TODO: include detailed steps with screenshots, a pre-installed tool or script to make this easy ("break in case of emergency"), consider hardware network cut-off switches`